Edgar Allan Poe’s gothic story The Masque of the Red Death rings true to the horrors of Covid and self-interestedness.

 Prospero doesn’t strain himself to give comfort, safety or leadership to his people.
 This paints the folly of thinking and grieving in a starkly different way.
 Does the prince have the right to withdraw at all, let alone to make merry, without first thinking of his people?

 Thus the story ends, not as a tragedy but a moral judgement.
 The prince shirks his duties – so is removed from them.
-Then, in the manner of Egyptian pharaohs, his entire household follows him into death:
+Then, in the manner of Egyptian pharaohs in Bible stories, his entire household follows him into death:

 “[O]ne by one dropped the revellers in the blood-bedewed halls of their revel, and died each in the despairing posture of his fall.
 And the life of the ebony clock went … [A]nd the flames of the tripods expired.
 And Darkness and Decay and the Red Death held illimitable dominion over all.”